-Vieira de Almeida (VdA) is a leading international law firm with more than 40 years of history, recognised for its impressive track record and innovative approach in corporate legal services.
-The excellence of its highly specialised legal services, covering several sectors and practice areas, enables VdA to overcome the increasingly complex challenges faced by its clients.
+Vieira de Almeida (VdA) is a leading international law firm with more than 40 vears of history, recognised for its impressive track record and innovative approach in corporate legal services.
+The excellence of its highly specialised legal services covering several industries and practice areas enables VdA to overcome the increasingly complex challenges faced by its clients.
+VdA offers robust solutions grounded in consistent standards of excellence, ethics and professionalism.